benoitries/experimentation/input/input-persona/persona-v3-limited-agents/PSN_LUCIM_Operation_Model_Generator.md

   }

 Where:
-ACTOR-TYPE-NAME, INPUT-EVENT-NAME, OUTPUT-EVENT-NAME, PARAM1, PARAM2, must comply with the rules given in <LUCIM-DSL-DESCRIPTION>.
+ACTOR-TYPE-NAME, INPUT-EVENT-NAME, OUTPUT-EVENT-NAME, PARAM1, PARAM2, must comply with the rules given in <RULES-LUCIM-OPERATION-MODEL>.
 TEXT-DESCRIPTION is a pure string block between double quotes describing shortly the error.

 **Informative Example of a Valid LUCIM Operation Model**